 Have you thought about cenote Mexico scuba diving while you are in Cancun or in the Riviera Maya?
-The stunning Kukulcan Cenote is a 33 feet (10 meters) deep blue cavern that is part of the Chac Mool caving system in the Yucatan, Mexico.
-It is set in a jungle scenery with fresh and salt water, lots of fossils, and even a few stalactites.
-The main attraction, though is the unbelievable beams of light piercing the water and creating somewhat of a laser show.
-I loved taking the underwater photographs.
+The stunning Kukulkan Cenote is a 33 feet (10 meters) deep blue cavern that is part of the Chac Mool caving system in the Yucatan, Mexico.
+It is set in a jungle scenery with fresh and saltwater, lots of fossils, and even a few stalactites.
+The main attraction, though is the unbelievable beams of light piercing the water and creating somewhat of a laser show in the water.
+I loved taking underwater photographs of Kukulkan.
 This caving system is also known as cenote Cancun or Cenote Riviera Maya because of its proximity to both.

 ✦ Cenote Mexico: What are Cenotes?

 Cenotes are basically like underground natural swimming pools.
 They are formed by the collapse of the limestone rock that makes up the peninsula along the Riviera Maya in Mexico.
 The land (limestone rock) is porous and over time they let natural river water in, as well as seawater from the ocean.
 When the limestone rocks give way, cenotes become an underworld of groundwater swimming holes!
 Most cave cenotes have fresh water from the rivers of the mountains and then saltwater that seeps in from the ocean.

 ✦ There Are Thousands of Cenotes in Mexico